rshk/pygpgme/docs/source/api.rst

     .. py:method:: encrypt(recipients, flags, plaintext, ciphertext)

         Encrypts plaintext so it can only be read by the given recipients.

         :param recipients: A list of Key objects.
-Only people in posession of the corresponding private key (for public key encryption) or passphrase (for symmetric encryption) will be able to decrypt the result.
+Only people in possession of the corresponding private key (for public key encryption) or passphrase (for symmetric encryption) will be able to decrypt the result.

-       :param flags: ``ENCRYPT_*`` constants added together.
-See GPGME docs for details.
+        :param flags: A bitwise OR combination of ``ENCRYPT_*`` constants.

         :param plaintext: A file-like object opened for reading, containing the data to be encrypted.

         :param ciphertext: A file-like object opened for writing, where the encrypted data will be written.
 If :py:attr:`Context.armor` is false then this file should be opened in binary mode.

+        See also :py:meth:`Context.encrypt_sign` and :py:meth:`Context.decrypt`.

     .. py:method:: encrypt_sign(recipients, flags, plaintext, ciphertext)